hanlei9876/Food-ordering-system/README.md

     **a set of software subsystem/components** needed to create a **complete** platform.
 That is, to develop the software, no other components are needed.
-A software platform supports applications to run on it. 其实，就是开发一个平台系统所需的**一整套components**。
+A software platform supports applications to run on it.
+All in all，solution stack is **all the components** needed to develop a platform.

-所以，XAMPP is designed for developing web servers (system), being composed of
+So，XAMPP is designed for developing web servers (system), being composed of

   - Support Mac